ForagerOne at Baylor

 4. Select whether you are seeking collaborators.

-To indicate to other faculty or staff that you are looking for someone to join them on a collaborative project, you can select the toggle under Profile > Actively Seeking Collaborators.
+To indicate to other faculty or staff that you are looking for someone to join them on a collaborative project, select the toggle under Profile > Actively Seeking Collaborators.
 You must have at least one posted project in order to enable this option.

 For additional resources and support documents to help you get started as a faculty user, click here.
+Need more help?
+Email EngagedLearning@baylor.edu.

 ForagerOne Frequently Asked Questions